Diploma Registered Practical Nurse to B.Sc.N. (McMaster)

-The program of study for Diploma Registered Practical Nurses to B.Sc.N (Stream E) prepares students for practice as registered nurses.
+The program of study for Diploma Registered Practical Nurses to B.Sc.N prepares students for practice as registered nurses.
 It builds on the knowledge and skills acquired in the diploma practical nurse program.
-Stream (E) students enter at Level II.
+Students enter the program at Level II.
 Level II nursing courses are designed to assist in the transition of students to baccalaureate studies.
-Students are integrated with Conestoga Site Collaborative B.Sc.N. students (Stream D) of the McMaster Mohawk Conestoga B.Sc.N. program for most courses.
+Students are integrated with Conestoga B.Sc.N. students of the McMaster-Mohawk-Conestoga B.Sc.N. program for most courses.
 The curriculum is planned for three academic years of full-time study.
 Upon successful completion of this program, the graduate will be awarded the B.Sc.N. degree by McMaster University.

 Location: Doon (Kitchener)